shsamyam/shsamyam.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student in the [Department of Agricultural and Applied Economics](https://agecon.uga.edu/) at the [University of Georgia](https://uga.edu).
+I am a Ph.D. candidate, currently in my third year, in the [Department of Agricultural and Applied Economics](https://agecon.uga.edu/) at the [University of Georgia](https://uga.edu).
+I am also a consultant at The World Bank.
 My research interests lie at the intersections of labor economics, agricultural economics, and economic development.

 Click here for my [Curriculum Vitae](https://shsamyam.github.io/files/CV.pdf).